-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network 16 access to the port via arterial road and rail networks.
-The cluster includes greenfield land that is partially developed on Land Assembly the south end but retains large undeveloped parcels that could be subdivided for a variety of uses.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network 16 Land Assembly Access to the port via arterial road and rail networks.
+The cluster includes greenfield land that is partially developed on the south end but retains large undeveloped parcels that could be subdivided for a variety of uses.
 4 12 Land Remediation Requirements There are some known and potential HAIL sites related to rural and past industrial activities including stock dips, fuel storage tanks; stockpiling of rubble and debris; effluent treatment; composting of animal waste; coal stockpiling; and persistent pesticide use.
 High level contamination testing undertaken in 2012 for a proposed plan change in the ODP area did not find any samples that exceeded the industrial guidelines for metals or pesticide residues.
 Additional more detailed investigations would likely be needed, however, for future development.
-3 6 Location-specific Private Infrastructure RequirementsThe ODP requires provision of a spine road and private stormwater facilities.Private wastewater facilities would need to be provided for any activity that results in the daily average sewage flow from a site exceeding 0.09l/s/ha.This is not an absolute constraint on development as industries with low demands for water supply and wastewater could still establish or could provide their own facilities (subject to some additional cost).
-2 4 Natural Hazards Constraints Some sites are in FMAs around Tyrone Street and Belfast Road The whole cluster is in an LMA.
+3 6 Location-specific Private Infrastructure Requirements The ODP requires provision of a spine road and private stormwater facilities.
+The ODP area does not have bulk sewer or water supply servicing at present but these are scheduled in the LTP on a staged basis in the medium term.
+4 Natural Hazards Constraints Some sites are in FMAs around Tyrone Street and Belfast Road The whole cluster is in a LMA.
 Some sites have been subject to uncontrolled filling.
 Subdivision consent notices for several sites require specific foundation design certified by a Chartered Professional Engineer.
 Recent geotechnical investigations for subdivision consents suggested TC2-type land with patches of TC3.
 Lateral spread risk was assessed as low.
 A geotechnical investigation undertaken for a plan change in 2012 characterised the ground in the greenfield ODP area as soft including a high organic content but that liquefaction susceptibility was low 2 6